Tan Chun Lok

 Mark Tan Chun Lok (陳俊樂; born 15 January 1996) is a Hong Kong professional footballer who currently plays as a midfielder for Hong Kong Premier League club Kitchee and the Hong Kong national team.

 Early career

-He graduated from Diocesan Boys' School and Hong Kong Baptist University.
+Tan graduated from Diocesan Boys' School and Hong Kong Baptist University.

-In 2009, Tan won a Dreams Come True scholarship which allowed him to complete his high school studies in Britain at the Brooke House College Football Academy with all costs covered.
+In 2009, he won a Dreams Come True scholarship which allowed him to complete his high school studies in Britain at the Brooke House College Football Academy with all costs covered.
 Tan signed a professional contract with Peterborough United in January 2010 after a six-week trial.